Justinquant/LeetCode-Master/README.md

 Noob Camp mix Crack the Code Interview(CCI) && Acwing 算法基础班(ACW) && 代码随想录(YYY)

 # Apr 3, 2024
-My 4080 Super has arrived finally!!!
+My 4080 Super has finally arrived !!!
-Cheaper in US compared to China ~

 The most tricky part is to login the leetcode extension on VSCode.
 Remember to use cookie of ur leetcode account since the orther ways are all dead ends!!!